vidhapratiwi/saucedemo-selenium-automation/README.md

-# SauceDemo Playwright Automation 🛒
+# SauceDemo Selenium Automation 🛒
 Automated test cases for SauceDemo, a demo e-commerce website.
 This website is designed for testing different features, like browsing products, managing the cart, and finishing the checkout process.
-This repository shows how I use the Playwright framework for end-to-end testing.
+This repository shows how I use the Selenium framework for end-to-end testing.

 ## Features Tested ✅
 - User login functionality